Reporters, Engage a MotherToBaby Expert for Your Next News Story

 Some birth defects are caused be defects in specific genes (the information we inherited from our biological parents when we were conceived).
 Others, like Down syndrome, are caused by abnormalities in chromosomes that occur either when the egg or the sperm is formed or during the early development of the fetus after conception.

-A pregnant woman’s exposures, including her health, diet, and level of exposure to toxins and environmental pollutants, are another potential cause of birth defects.
+A person who is pregnant and/or breastfeeding’s exposures, including their health, diet, and level of exposure to toxins and environmental pollutants, are another potential cause of birth defects.
 Educating people about these exposures is our focus at MotherToBaby.
 Examples of exposures that are known to cause birth defects include:

 - dietary deficiency of folate (folic acid, or vitamin B9)